Catching Not Fishing Guide Service Rates

 - Rain Gear

-2. Do you fish weeekends?
-Yes we do fish weekends but the fishing is without a doubt more difficult on the weekends.
+Do you fish weeekends?
+Yes we do fish weekends but it should be known the fishing is more difficult on the weekends.
 There are 10 times as many fishermen on the lake, the CORE pulls less watter affecting the bite, and the cruisers rocking the boat.
-We do prefer to go during the week but we do realize this is the only time many people can make it out on the lake.
+We do prefer to go during the week but we do realize this is the only time many people can make it out on the lake and we are glad to go on the weekend.
 My saying is "you can never catch one sitting on the couch."

-4. Where is the best location to meet?
-The best location to meet is Timberghost on the west side of the lake.
+Where is the best location to meet?
+The best location to meet is Hammonds Fishing or the boat launch.
 However, sometimes it is easier to meet on the east side of the lake.
-Please click the following link for directions to Timberghost and boat ramps.
+Please click the following link for directions to Hammonds Fishing and boat ramps.

-5. Do we need a fishing license?
+Do we need a fishing license?
 Everyone 16 years of age or older needs a fishing license.
-A one day license even for an out of state license is only $3.50.
+The three day license even for an out of state license is only $16.50 plus a service fee.
 The inland rules are different than on the coast.
 Fishing licenses can be purchased at www.gofishgeorgia.com .

-8. How long a trip is suggested?
+How long a trip is suggested?
 The majority of fishing trips with Catching Not Fishing Guide Service are five hour trips.
 Most days five hours is sufficient to catch a good number of stripers.
-Very few trips are four hours.
+Very few trips are four hours in the morning hours.
+During the Summer downline bite and the Fall topwater bite, we do a good number of afternoon four hour trips. we run a five hour morning trip, eat a quick lunch, and then run a short four hour afternoon trip for those who want to get in a half day of work.
 Customers traveling in from out of town make up most of the eight hour trips.
 Being they are unable to make the trip as often to the lake.